Course Catalog

 5 units

 Final quarter of first-year sequence.
 Students complete study of French language basics, including the future tense and the conditional and the subjunctive moods, while continuing to learn about French and Francophone cultures.
-(Formerly Instruction in the French Language.)
-Prerequisite(s): course 2 or placement by interview.
+Prerequisite(s): FREN 2 or placement by assessment.

 FREN 4